Gettysburg, Pennsylvania was not a destination that was on my USA bucket list, and before visiting, I had no idea how much there was to see and do.

 It’s amazing how peaceful and beautiful it is now.

-Alternatively, you can do a self guided driving tour to the various sites.
+Alternatively, you can do a self-guided driving tour to the various sites using an app with narration.

 You’ll miss a good deal of the stories which help give you a better understanding and feel for what happened here if you guide yourself.

-There are also bus tours of the battlefield, guided bike tours of the battlefield or Segway or GettyPed guided tour.
+There are also bus tours of the battlefield, guided bike tours of the battlefield, horseback riding tours of the Battlefield, Segway or GettyPed guided tour, and horse-drawn carriage tours of the battlefield.

 Each July, on the anniversary of the battle (July 1-3), a Gettysburg Civil War Reenactment happens.